sonata-project/dev-kit/project/CONTRIBUTING.md

 https://gist.github.com/ or http://hastebin.com/ .
 If this is not sufficient,
 just create a repository to show the issue.

-> _NOTE:_ Don't hesitate giving as much information as you can (OS, PHP
+> _NOTE:_ Don't hesitate to give as much information as you can (OS, PHP
 > version, extensions...)

 ## Pull Requests